Universal adapters between quantum LDPC codes: Preliminaries

 The final step is to satisfy desiderata 3a.
 This necessitates that $\mathcal{G}^{(L)}_0$ not have any long cycles in its cycle basis.
 However, this can be done by adding enough edges to cellulate each long cycle in the basis into constant length cycles, as depicted in Fig.~\ref{fig:graph_thickening}d.
 The constant length cycles can be made very short, even length three if desired.
 Because the graph $\mathcal{G}^{(L)}_0$ already has a basis satisfying 3b, this cellulation, which only modifies cycles in the basis, cannot increase the degree of any vertex by more than $O(1)$.
 Moreover, cellulation can only increase relative expansion.
 Thus, the cellulated version of $\mathcal{G}^{(L)}_0$ is our final graph $\mathcal{G}$ that, together with the port set $f(\mathcal{L})\times\{l\}$ described above, satisfies all desiderata in Theorem~\ref{thm:graph_desiderata}.

+Finally, we briefly summarize the entire auxiliary graph surgery protocol in spacetime from Ref.~\cite{williamson2024gauging}.
+There are four steps (1) initialize all edge qubits $\mathcal{E}$ in the $\ket{+}$ state, (2) repeat the measurement of the deformed code's checks at least $d$ times, (3) measure out all the edge qubits in the $X$ basis, and (4) apply a Pauli correction to the original code qubits to return to the original codespace.
+To describe the correction in the last step, fix an arbitrary vertex $v_0 \in \mathcal{V}$.
+For any other vertex $v$, let $\mu_v$ be an arbitrary path from $v_0$ to $v$ in graph $\mathcal{G}$, and let $m_e$ be the $\pm1$ measurement result from measuring the edge qubit $e$.
+If $\prod_{e \in \mu_v} m_e=-1$ apply a correction of $Z_q$ for the qubit $q=f^{-1}(v)$ connected to the check on $v$.

-Finally, we note that auxiliary graph surgery can be performed with phenomenological fault distance \cite{beverland2024fault} equal to the code distance $d$ of the original code.
+We note that auxiliary graph surgery implemented this way has phenomenological fault distance \cite{beverland2024fault} equal to the code distance $d$ of the original code.
 The phenomenological fault distance is the minimum number of qubit or measurement errors that can cause an undetected logical error (note, other noise in the circuits for measuring checks is not included).
-We refer to \cite{williamson2024gauging} for the proof, but just remark here that this is done by initializing all edge qubits $\mathcal{E}$ in the $\ket{+}$ state, repeating the measurement of the deformed code's checks at least $d$ times, and finally measuring out all the edge qubits in the $X$ basis.
-See also similar fault distance proofs for the logical measurement scheme in Ref.~\cite{cross2024linear}.
+We refer to \cite{williamson2024gauging, cross2024linear}. for the proof.